sogars/sogars/README.md

 Projects:

-- Sandbox Analysis: Conduct sandbox analysis to ensure host machine safety.
+- Sandbox Analysis: Conducted sandbox analysis to ensure host machine safety.
-- Ethical Hacking: Identify vulnerabilities in web applications and networks.
+- Ethical Hacking: Identified vulnerabilities in web applications and networks.
-- Automated File Processing: Develop scripts for efficient processing of large file volumes.
+- Automated File Processing: Developed scripts for efficient processing of large file volumes.

 If you're interested in collaborating or have any questions, please feel free to reach out.